apanykovc/slonyara/README.md

    not found on 'main' while trying to find 'main.py'`.
 Dropping the `.py` suffix is enough to resolve the problem because the `-m` flag expects a module name (`main`) rather than a file name (`main.py`).

+## Architecture

+The [architecture overview](docs/architecture.md) describes the layered design of the bot, infrastructure components (such as the centralized `TelegramSender` queue), the click-guard workflow, and the logging and metrics conventions used throughout the project.